wp-plugins/fpw-category-thumbnails/readme.txt

 pictures.
 Very often we select the same thumbnail for posts in particular category.
 This plugin automates the process by inserting a thumbnail based on category / thumbnail mapping while post / page is being created or updated.
+Now bundled with FPW Post Thumbnails.

 Note: please remember that your theme must support post thumbnails.

 == Installation ==

 1. Upload `fpw-category-thumbnails` folder to the `/wp-content/plugins/` directory
+1. If standalone plugin FPW Post Thumbnails is installed deactivate and remove it.
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Select Dashboard's Settings -> FPW Category Thumbnails and build category/thumbnail mapping
+1. Select Dashboard's Appearance -> FPW Category Thumbnails and build category/thumbnail mapping

 == Frequently Asked Questions ==